Myanmar is the most photogenic place that I have ever photographed.

 According to your individual departure time, you’ll be driven to the airport and bid a fond farewell.
 You’ll miss this place, but fortunately you’ll have unforgettable memories that will continue to resonate for a very long time.
 Not to mention a slew of great new images to show off!
 For those who cannot bare to leave yet, the flight to Mrauk U departs about noon.

-*Please note the above itinerary is a brief sample only.
-A detailed itinerary and 40-page information kit concerning traveling for photography in Myanmar will be sent to all participants approximately 100 days prior to tour start date.
+*Please note the above itinerary is only a brief.
+A 30+ page detailed schedule and information kit concerning traveling for photography in Myanmar will be sent to all participants approximately 100 days prior to tour start date.

 Journey to the Lost City

 Should you choose to go on the extension to Mrauk U… The Lost City is the stuff of legend.
 It was virtually unknown outside Asia in its prime; and remains so even now.
 It was as wealthy as Amsterdam or London by 1635, with a population of 160,000 including thousands of foreign traders, merchants & mercenaries.
 The Arakan Kings even reached into Japan to hire Samurai warriors, who became their most trusted bodyguards!

 The kingdom controlled vast coastal regions from western Myanmar well into eastern India to the mouth of the Ganges River.
 When Mrauk U finally fell to the Bamar in 1784, it was abandoned and largely forgotten.
 Grand palaces, 19-miles of fortifications, and some 700 uniquely designed Buddhist temples were slowly swallowed by the jungle.
 Today the jungle is thick only with irony; these grand symbols of a once bustling dynastic capitol serving as little more than an exotic backdrop for what is now a sleepy rural village.
 The world still doesn’t know it’s here.
 You do, and you’ll have the rare opportunity to photograph it with A.P.
 Soe.